 This operation is the only bariatric procedure that has no malabsorption (as the RNY and DS do) and no foreign body issues (as the Lap-Band® does).
 There is a very low risk at the time of surgery, relative to the RNY and the DS, and an extremely low risk of needing another operation in the future, especially compared to Laparoscopic Gastric Banding procedures.

 The reduction of the size of the stomach, to about 60 cc in volume results in a powerful restrictive weight loss.
 As a result, patients feel full after a very small amount of food, and therefore lose weight because they eat less, and they are happy eating less.
-There are also significant effects on the hunger mechanisms that make the weight loss seen with the Sleeve Gastectomy even better than would be seen just with a small stomach pouch.
+There are also significant effects on the hunger mechanisms that make the weight loss seen with the Sleeve Gastrectomy even better than would be seen just with a small stomach pouch.
 Hunger is favorably affected because there is a reduced capacity to produce Ghrelin, a substance that plays a role in how you feel and relieve hunger.

-Preservation of Pyloric ValveAlso very important is the fact that it preserves the pylorus, the valve that regulates emptying of the stomach.
+Also very important is the fact that it preserves the pylorus, the valve that regulates emptying of the stomach.
 This acts as "natures band" and allows food to hold up in the stomach for a while, making the person feel full while the food trickles out.
 Coupled with the fact that there is no rearrangement of the bowel, it also means dumping and marginal ulcers are not a problem.
 The normal satiety mechanism is enhanced by this mechanism.

-The OperationThe Sleeve Gastrectomy operation is done with 5 small incisions, and takes about an hour to do.
+The Sleeve Gastrectomy operation is done with 5 small incisions, and takes 45 minutes to an hour to do.
 Dr. Smith uses a small tube to size the Sleeve so that the diameter of the resulting stomach pouch is not too small or too large.
 He does a "leak test" in the operating room before he completes the operation.
 Having the Laparoscopic Sleeve Gastrectomy usually involves just an overnight stay in the hospital.